-Our Beginners' Courses are organised at Divisional level, and are aimed at newcomers to beekeeping, and those in their first year.
-The courses are programmed to provide a firm basis from which the beginner can progress in his or her own time, and covers basic beekeeping in six weekly sessions.
+Our Beginners' Courses are organised at Branch level, and are aimed at newcomers to beekeeping, and those in their first year.
+The courses are programmed to provide a firm basis from which the beginner can progress in his or her own time, and cover basic beekeeping in weekly sessions.

 They usually takes place during the winter months, and are held in a village hall or classroom environment in the evening.
 They endeavour to answer fundamental questions, which are in most people’s minds when first considering taking up the craft.
 “How much time will it take?
 What will it cost?
 Will I get stung?”
 They then go on to introduce the honeybee, dealing with elementary biology and life cycle.
 The courses cover hives, tools and personal equipment, and deal with swarming, and setting up an apiary.
 The principles of bee handling are covered, and honey production and harvesting, together with over-wintering, feeding and husbandry.
 Honeybee maladies are dealt with, as well as pests and predators, and plenty of time is allowed for questions.